Grand Prix motorcycle racing: Riders

-(3) Test Rider, has Wildcard events scheduled
+Twenty-two riders entered the full 2026 MotoGP World Championship.

 Champions

 The Riders' World Championship is awarded to the most successful rider over a season, as determined by a points system based on Grand Prix results.

-Giacomo Agostini is the most successful champion in Grand Prix history, with 15 titles to his name (8 in the 500 cc class and 7 in the 350 cc class).
-The most dominant rider of all time was Mike Hailwood, winning 10 out of 12 (83%) races, in the 250 cc class, in the 1966 season.
-Mick Doohan, who won 12 out of 15 (80%) of the 500 cc races in the 1997 Grand Prix motorcycle racing season also deserves an honourable mention.
-Valentino Rossi is the most successful contemporary rider, having won nine titles including seven 500cc/MotoGP titles (2001–2005, 2008–2009), and one each at 250 cc and 125 cc levels.
-The current champion is Italian rider Francesco Bagnaia.
+Giacomo Agostini is the most successful champion in Grand Prix history, with 15 titles to his name (8 in the 500cc class and 7 in the 350cc class).
+The most dominant rider of all time was Mike Hailwood, winning 10 out of 12 (83%) races, in the 250cc class, in the 1966 season.
+Mick Doohan, who won 12 out of 15 (80%) of the 500cc races in the 1997 Grand Prix motorcycle racing season also deserves an honourable mention.
+Valentino Rossi is the most successful contemporary rider, having won nine titles including seven 500cc/MotoGP titles (2001–2005, 2008–2009), and one each at 250cc and 125cc levels (Shared with Marc Márquez).
+The current champion is Spanish rider Marc Márquez.

 Circuits

-The 2023 MotoGP season consists of 21 Grands Prix.
+The 2026 MotoGP World Championship consists of 22 circuits.